Roadmap to Better Search Engine Optimization

 Page Speed Matters for SEO Success!

 The Page Load Time (PLT) is yet another priority in 2020.
 Our expectations are increasing when it comes to receiving immediate results/answers, and if your PLT is not up to par, you will lose your audience.
 I want to highlight how to check the performance of your page.
 First, you can use developer tools in the chrome browser to check the Time to First Byte (TTFB).
 Another option is to run a web page test.
 Lastly, you can never go wrong with a Byte Check.
 If your page speed is healthy, you should see no more than 160ms when you run the test.
-The reason why this is so important to test is that it reflects the server response time and the time to transfer bytes.
-Essentially, it is the amount of time it takes for the browser to wait before receiving data.
+The reason this is so important to test is that it reflects the server response time and the time to transfer bytes.
+It is the amount of time it takes for the browser to wait before receiving data.

 Less is more!
 The Document Object Model (DOM) is another layer that will either positively or negatively impact your PLT.
 DOM determines the processing time to download all HTML code.
-If you minimize the volume of HTML, this will ultimately improve speed.
+If you minimize the volume of HTML, this will improve speed.
 To stay on track with the less is more theme, it is also essential to reduce the number of resources to be loaded.
 The more resources, the more time is needed to load.

 Lastly, programming errors can and will impact your page response time.
 The most common mistakes that affect indexing are poorly created data filtering and sorting mechanisms, the dreaded 404 errors, unnecessary links on websites that redirect to new URLs, and blocking access for robots too often.